tkellen/kwm/README.md

 are planned to be run.
 Your configuration will appear in blue so you can see what is specific to your installation and what is boilerplate.

-First, generate your public key infrastructure to ensure secure communication between your cluster components:
+First, generate your public key infrastructure to enable secure communication between your cluster components:
 ```
 kwm render pki